MaheshRaghava/MaheshRaghava/README.md

 A smart agriculture support platform using Firebase and custom admin dashboard.

 🔸 [**MiniSpotify**](https://minispotify2830.onrender.com/)
-A music streaming dashboard inspired by Spotify with localStorage and authentication.
+A music streaming dashboard inspired by Spotify with Firebase authentication

 🔸 [**Quiz Website**](https://quiz-web2830.onrender.com/)
 A full-featured quiz app with login, signup, and dashboard using MongoDB and Node.js.